sloan58/twilio-autodialer/README.md

-## About UC Insight Autodialer
+## About Twilio Autodialer

-The UC Insight Autodialer is built on [Laravel 5.3](https://laravel.com).
+The Twilio Autodialer is built on [Laravel 5.3](https://laravel.com).
 It uses [Twilio](https://www.twilio.com) to place automated calls to phone numbers that you provide.

 You can register for an account [here](http://autodialer.karmatek.io/register), but you'll need a Twilio account first (see below).